asteroidlordfr/Chroma/README.md

 - Keep getting teleported back after using a speed module
    - Try lowering your speed amount as this is likely ping or an anticheat interfering.

+If you need more help with the Xeno executor, please move to the official [Discord server.](https://discord.com/invite/xe-no)